harness/developer-hub/docs/internal-developer-portal/tutorials/how-to-use-catalog-ingestion-api.md

 </TabItem>
 <TabItem value="add-entity-field-picker" label="Add UI Picker to dynamically fetch data in workflows">

-## Create UI Picker to dynamically values in workflows
+## Create UI Picker to dynamically values in Workflows

-In case you need to use the data present in your catalog as an input for the workflows, you can do so by using the [EntityFieldPicker](https://developer.harness.io/docs/internal-developer-portal/flows/custom-extensions#entityfieldpicker).
+In case you need to use the data present in your Catalog as an input for the Workflows, you can do so by using the [EntityFieldPicker](https://developer.harness.io/docs/internal-developer-portal/flows/custom-extensions#entityfieldpicker).

 Here's an example workflow template that uses the  jira `projectName` for the corresponding new service being created.